 Angie’s List is a very popular directory and review site for home improvement businesses.
-Every day, thousands of potential customers search Angi for interior designers, upholsters, and workrooms near them.
+Every day, thousands of potential customers search Angi for interior designers, upholsterers, and workrooms near them.
 Putting your business on Angi is free, so it’s an easy win.

 Tip #7 : Testimonials

 Ratings and reviews.
 Ratings and reviews.
 You can’t go anywhere today without seeing them.
 Why?
 Because people are much more likely to buy a product or service when they can see unbiased, unfiltered comments by other purchasers.
-Now, you don’t need to give yourself a start rating or anything, but it is a good idea to have a few customer testimonials to display on your website and potentially share on social media.
+Now, you don’t need to give yourself a star rating or anything, but it is a good idea to have a few customer testimonials to display on your website and potentially share on social media.
 Just ask a few of your best customers if they wouldn’t mind saying something positive about working with you or about how pleased they are with your work.

 Tip #8 : Network

 When you can, attend events that both prospective clients and other designers would likely frequent.
 Networking will help you develop and improve your skill set, stay on top of the latest trends in your industry, keep a pulse on the market, meet prospective mentors, partners, and clients, and gain access to the necessary resources that will foster your career development.
 Networking can also include those in other home-related fields, such as contractors or builders.
 For example, if you connect with real estate agents, they may recommend you to their clients when they sell homes, thus increasing your client base.

 A virtual consultation allows you to get a broad picture of a client’s home and ideas so that you can begin translating inspiration into a beautiful space.
 This process of virtual consulting can help you get a head start on a project, without actually visiting a home, which can be very important to certain clients within this age of COVID and social distancing.
 This can cut down on travel time for in-person consultations, and grow your client base beyond those in your immediate area.